Skip to content

 • Editable installs work the same way as pip install -e, supporting standard development workflows.

-• The conda-pypi channel is free for all use without Anaconda commercial-license obligations.
+• The conda-pypi channel covers approximately 600,000 pure Python wheels and is free for all use without Anaconda commercial-license obligations.

 Cons

-• Alpha software, not recommended for production by its maintainers.
+• Beta software; not recommended for production by its maintainers.

 • Pure Python wheels only; compiled extensions require conda-forge or another conda channel.